- Home

 Why is vitamin B1 important for health?

-We’ll take a look at some of the most impressive health benefits of vitamin B1 below…
+We’ll look at some of the most impressive health benefits of vitamin B1 below.

 Vitamin B1 is important for a healthy metabolism

-Vitamin B1 plays an important role in energy production because it converts the carbohydrates we eat into glucose.
-Glucose is the body’s preferred source of energy to keep our metabolism running smoothly.
+Vitamin B1 plays an essential role in energy production by converting the carbohydrates we eat into glucose.
+This is the body’s preferred source of energy to keep our metabolism running smoothly.

 We also need vitamin B1 to create adenosine triphosphate (ATP) – the body’s main energy-carrying molecule.